Aaronius/penpal/README.md

 ### `PortMessenger`

-This messenger supports communication between two [MessagePorts](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort).
+This messenger supports communication between a pair of [MessagePorts](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort).
 This is particularly useful when establishing a connection with a [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) or [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorker).
 See [Usage with a Shared Worker](#usage-with-a-shared-worker) and [Usage with a Service Worker](#usage-with-a-service-worker) for examples.

 #### Constructor Options